zeroban/node-express-course/lessons/ctd-node-assignment-13.md

 That causes the authentication middleware to run before the `secretWordRouter`, and it redirects if any requests are made for those routes before logon.
 Try it out: login and verify that you can see and change the secretWord.
 Then log off and try to go to the `"/secretWord"` URL.

-### Fixing the Security

-Passport is using the session cookie to determine if the user is logged in.
-This creates a security vulnerability called “cross site request forgery” (CSRF).
-We will demonstrate this.

-To see this, clone **[this repository](https://github.com/Code-the-Dream-School/csrf-attack)** into a separate directory, outside of the current `jobs-ejs` folder.
-Then, within the directory you cloned, install packages with `npm install` and run the app with `node app`.
-This will start another express application listening on port **4000** of your local machine.
-This is the attacking code.
-It could be running anywhere on the Internet — that has nothing to do with the attack.

-You should have two browser tabs open, one for localhost:3000, and one for localhost:4000\.
-The one at localhost:4000 just shows a button that says Click Me! **Don’t click it yet**.
-Use the `jobs-ejs` application in the 3000 tab to set the secret string to some value.
-Then close the tab for localhost:3000\.
-Then open a new tab for localhost:3000\.
-Then check the value of the secret string.
-So far so good — it still has the value you set.
-If you log off, your session is discarded.
-Try this: Log off.
-Then click the button in the localhost:4000 tab.
-Then log back on and view the secret string.
-It is back to syzygy.
-Set it to a custom value.

-Now, without logging off of jobs-ejs , click the button in the 4000 tab.
-Then refresh the /secretWord page in `jobs-ejs`.
-Hey, what happened!
-(By the way, this attack would succeed even if you closed the 3000 tab entirely.)

-You see, the other application sends a request to your application in the context of your browser — and that browser request automatically includes the cookie.
-So, the application thinks the request comes from a logged on user, and honors it.
-If the application, as a result of a form post, makes database changes, or even transfers money, the attacker could do that as well.

-So, how to fix this?
-This is the purpose of the host-csrf package you installed at the start of the project.
-Follow the instructions **[here](https://www.npmjs.com/package/host-csrf#:~:text=The%20csrf%20middleware,Example%3A)** to integrate the package with your application.
-You will need to change app.js as well as **each of the forms** in your EJS files.
-You can use `process.env.SESSION_SECRET` as your `cookie-parser` secret.
-Note that the `app.use` for the CSRF middleware must come _after_ the cookie parser middleware and _after_ the body parser middleware, but _before_ any of the routes.
-You will see a message logged to the console that the CSRF protection is not secure.
-That is because you are using HTTP, not HTTPS, so the package is less secure in this case, but you would be using HTTPS in production.
-As you will see, it stops the attack.

-Re-test, first to see that your application still works, and second, to see that the attack no longer works.
-(A moral: Always log off of sensitive applications before you surf, in case the sensitive application is vulnerable in this way.
-Also note that it does not help to close the application, as the cookie is still present in the browser.
-You have to log off to clear the cookie.
-Even restarting the browser does not suffice.)

-Enabling CSRF protection in the project is an _important_ part of this lesson — don’t omit it!
-By the way, the CSRF attack only works when the credential is in a cookie.
-It doesn’t work if you use JWTs in the authorization header.
-There are advantages and disadvantages to both forms of sending protected data between a client and a server — but it is always a bad idea to store sensitive data in browser local storage.

 ### Submitting Your Work

 As usual, add and commit your changes and push the `lesson13` branch to your Github.
 Then create the pull request and include the link in your homework submission.